2017 NFL season: Conference

+1 2 Philadelphia claimed the No. 1 seed over Minnesota based on winning percentage vs. common opponents.
+Philadelphia's cumulative record against Carolina, Chicago, the Los Angeles Rams and Washington was 5–0, compared to Minnesota's 4–1 cumulative record against the same four teams.; 1 2 LA Rams claimed the No. 3 seed over New Orleans based on head-to-head victory.; 1 2 New Orleans clinched the NFC South division over Carolina based on head-to-head sweep.; 1 2 3 Detroit finished ahead of Dallas and Seattle based on conference record, while Seattle finished ahead of Dallas based on head-to-head victory.; 1 2 Green Bay finished ahead of Washington based on record vs. common opponents.
+Green Bay's cumulative record against Dallas, Minnesota, New Orleans and Seattle was 2–3, compared to Washington's 1–4 cumulative record against the same four teams.; 1 2 Tampa Bay finished ahead of Chicago based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2017 playoffs began on January 6–7, 2018 with the Wild Card playoff round.
 The four winners of these playoff games visited the top two seeded teams in each conference in the Divisional round games played on January 13–14.
 The winners of those games advanced the Conference championship games was held on January 21.
 The two Conference champions advanced to Super Bowl LII was held on February 4 at U.S. Bank Stadium in Minneapolis.
 The 2018 Pro Bowl was held at Camping World Stadium in Orlando on January 28.

 Notable events

 Protesting police brutality

 During a September 22, 2017 speech, the President of the United States, Donald Trump, made controversial remarks criticizing the practice of taking a knee during the playing of the national anthem—a practice popularized by Colin Kaepernick in 2016 as part of an effort to protest alleged racial inequality and police brutality.
 Trump suggested that those who partake in the practice were disrespecting the country's heritage, and asked his audience, "wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now.
 Out!
 He's fired.
 He's fired!'"
 During the subsequent weekend of games, over 200 players protested the remarks, by either kneeling or locking arms during the playing of the national anthem.
 The Pittsburgh Steelers (with the exception of offensive tackle and former Army Ranger Alejandro Villanueva), Tennessee Titans and Seattle Seahawks chose to not go out on field at all during the anthem.